Bruwes History, Family Crest & Coats of Arms

 William de Broase (d.
 1211), was a "rebel Baron, the descendant and heir of William de Braose (alias Braiose, Breause, Brehus, &c.), Lord of Braose, near Falaise in Normandy, who had received great estates in England at the Conquest.
 The family fixed their seat at Bramber in Sussex, and were lords of its appendant rape. "

-Important Dates for the Bruwes family
+Early History of the Bruwes family

 This web page shows only a small excerpt of our Bruwes research.
 Another 173 words (12 lines of text) covering the years 1150, 1274, 1329 and are included under the topic Early Bruwes History in all our PDF Extended History products and printed products wherever possible.